SAMazumder/SAMazumder.github.io/math.md

 [Seminar F20](/assets/BG_distribution_of_money.pdf).
 A seminar presenting, "\[A\] Rigorous proof of the Boltzmann-Gibbs distribution of money on connected graphs by Nicolas Lanchier.

 [Some basic facts about mod](/assets/EqCmod.pdf).
-A note I provided to my students in Discrete Math I.
+A note provided to my students in Discrete Math I.

 [The Lagrange Form of the Interpolating Polynomial](/assets/LagrangePoly.pdf).
 A note provided to my students in Numerical Analysis.